Why Do Americans Move So Much More Than Europeans?

-The main reason for the massive tendency to relocate so often is mostly related to work requirements, aside from that it might be for love or other family reasons.
+The main reason for the massive tendency to relocate so often is mostly related to work requirements, aside from that, it might be for love or other family reasons.
 Based on a post published on the blog of the New York Fed, it is noted that between 1998 and 2013, a little more than half of the interstate migrants said they moved for employment-related reasons.
-This is also a considerable reason for moving from the USA to Europe.
+This is also an important reason for moving from the USA to Europe.

 How Can This Phenomenon Be Explained?

 You could say that this is an immigrant tendency rooted in the American culture, and it is also part of the American’s fixation on their work.
-The United States is a vast country in comparison to most European countries, and the universally spoken English language makes the move easier.
+The United States is a vast country compared to most European countries, and the universally spoken English language makes a move easier.
 Moving from the USA to Europe requires learning at least the basics of a new language, in some cases.

-In contrast with the fact that Americans remain constantly mobile, it is noted by The New York Fed that United States workers are relocating a little less than they used to.
-According to collected data, decades ago in the 1980s, 3 percent of the working-age American residents used to relocate to different states every year.
+In contrast with the fact that Americans constantly remain mobile, it is noted by The New York Fed that United States workers are relocating a little less than they used to.
+According to collected data, decades ago in the 1980s, 3 percent of the working-age American residents relocated to different states every year.
 By 2010, that figure was reduced by half.

 Why Is There A Decline in Relocation Recently?

-As the decline in relocation by American residents is still ongoing, it could be attributed in part to the Great Recession.
+As the decline in relocation by American residents is still ongoing, it could be attributed to the Great Recession.
 The aging of the American workforce means that older workers are less likely to move, and the rising numbers of the two-income homes take their toll, too.
-When both earners work, they have much less time to deal with the logistics of a big relocation, and that could be one of the top reasons for the recent decline.
+When both earners work, they have much less time to deal with the logistics of a big relocation, which could be one of the top reasons for the recent decline.

 The evolution of the workplace culture over the last decade with the rising of telecommunication means and efficiency makes the requirement to relocate for work purposes much less needed.
 In addition, lower wages make the relocation to work less financially rewarding and appealing.